 Posted here are syllabi for the courses I have taught/am teaching at Indiana University.
+Click on the title for each course to access a pdf of the syllabus.
 Please feel free to use the information.
 However, if you do, please let me know.
 Thanks.

 - This course will provide an introduction to the basic principles and practices of music education (e.g., history, philosophy, types of school programs, organization and implementation of instruction).
 The assignments in this course have been designed to provide opportunities for students to develop pedagogical skills and critically consider and reflect upon issues related to their personal development as music teachers.